elesiuta/backupy/README.md

   - Attribute mode: compare file attributes (size and last modified time)
   - Attribute+ mode: compare file attributes and calculate CRCs only for new and changed files for future verification
   - CRC mode: compare file attributes and CRC for every file, and checks previously stored CRCs to detect corruption
-- Test your settings first with the "dry-run" flag
+- Test your settings first with the `--dry-run` flag
 - By default, you will always be notified of any changes, unexpected modifications, sync conflicts, or file corruption before being prompted to continue, cancel, or skip selected files
 - You can also "restore" files with BackuPy by swapping your source and destination
 ## [Command Line Interface](#command-line-interface)